VSCodeVim/Vim/ROADMAP.md

 Status | Command | Description
 ---|--------|------------------------------
-:red_circle:| I	| insert the same text in front of all the selected lines :red_circle:| A	| append the same text after all the selected lines
+:white_check_mark:| I	| insert the same text in front of all the selected lines :white_check_mark:| A	| append the same text after all the selected lines

 ## Insert mode keys